yinugfOSU/List_Miroservice/README.md

 All responses are in JSON format.
 To request data, do a https GET request to http://localhost:4000/items.
 Your response will be a list of items in JSON.

-Example call of requesting all items and receving a JSON back:
+Example call of GETting all items:
-/*

 fetch(http://localhost:4000/items)
     .then(res => {
         if(!res.ok) {